googleforgames/agones/site/content/en/docs/Installation/Creating Cluster/gke.md

 Flag explanations:

+{{% feature expiryVersion="0.14.0" %}}
 * cluster-version: Agones requires Kubernetes version {{% k8s-version %}}.
 * tags: Defines the tags that will be attached to new nodes in the cluster.
 This is to grant access through ports via the firewall created in the next step.
 * scopes: Defines the Oauth scopes required by the nodes.
 * num-nodes: The number of nodes to be created in each of the cluster's zones.
 Default: 4.
 Depending on the needs of your game, this parameter should be adjusted.
 * no-enable-autoupgrade: Disable automatic upgrades for nodes to reduce the likelihood of in-use games being disrupted.
 * machine-type: The type of machine to use for nodes.
 Default: e2-standard-4.
 Depending on the needs of your game, you may wish to [have smaller or larger machines](https://cloud.google.com/compute/docs/machine-types).
+{{% /feature %}}

 {{% feature publishVersion="1.14.0" %}}
+* cluster-version: Agones requires Kubernetes version {{% k8s-version %}}.
+* tags: Defines the tags that will be attached to new nodes in the cluster.
+This is to grant access through ports via the firewall created in the next step.
+* scopes: Defines the Oauth scopes required by the nodes.
+* num-nodes: The number of nodes to be created in each of the cluster's zones.
+Default: 4.
+Depending on the needs of your game, this parameter should be adjusted.
+* no-enable-autoupgrade: Disable automatic upgrades for nodes to reduce the likelihood of in-use games being disrupted.
+* machine-type: The type of machine to use for nodes.
+Default: e2-standard-4.
+Depending on the needs of your game, you may wish to [have smaller or larger machines](https://cloud.google.com/compute/docs/machine-types).
 * enable-ip-alias: Use [Alias IP ranges](https://cloud.google.com/vpc/docs/alias-ip) instead of routes based networking.
 This is required to create windows node pools.
 {{% /feature %}}